Mizuho PayPay Dome Fukuoka: Professional wrestling

 From 1993 until 1995 and then again in 2000 and 2001, New Japan Pro-Wrestling hosted a yearly show titled Wrestling Dontaku in the month of May at the Fukuoka Dome.
 No such show was held from 2001 until its return in 2009, but they have been held yearly since in the Fukuoka Kokusai Center.
 Wrestling Dontaku 2022 was hosted in the Fukuoka Dome once more as a part of celebrating the 50th anniversary of NJPW, though the show has since returned to the Fukuoka Kokusai Center.

 In 2001, DDT Pro-Wrestling (then known as Dramatic Dream Team) hosted a 2-day tag team tournament in the venue.
 The tournament was won by Sanshiro Takagi and Tomohiko Hashimoto.

+Attendances

+The home attendances of the Fukuoka SoftBank Hawks at the Mizuho PayPay Dome Fukuoka: